Gender Pay Gap

 MUFG's Gender Pay Gap explained

-We are confident that MUFG's Gender Pay Gap is not an issue of equal pay, but is due to a gender imbalance both in senior management and across the business as a whole.
+We know that MUFG's Gender Pay Gap is due to a gender imbalance both in senior management and across the business as a whole.
 Women are currently under-represented in the very highest paid roles.
-We continue to review our practices with the objective of achieving a meaningful increase in the number of women in mid and senior level positions and fostering an environment in which all staff are treated fairly irrespective of gender.
+We continue to review our practices with the objective of achieving a meaningful increase in the number of women in mid and senior level positions and fostering an environment in which all staff are treated fairly and afforded equitable access to opportunities irrespective of gender

-Click here to access our 2022 Gender Pay Gap Report.
+Click here to access our 2024 UK Gender Pay Gap Report.